The PT's transfer deadline blog will carry all the latest League One news as it happens

-Blog latest: Portsmouth set to sign Chelsea 'wonder kid' before Peterborough United test
+Blog latest: Dembele signs for Blackpool and Portsmouth set to sign Chelsea 'wonder kid' before Peterborough United test

 All the latest rumours and completed deals will be here courtesy of the PT Posh team of Alan Swann and Ben Jones.